forcedotcom/idecore/.github/ISSUE_TEMPLATE.md

 ### Steps To Reproduce:
 1. This is step 1.
 1. This is step 2.
+All steps should start with '1.'

 ### Expected result
 _Describe what should have happened_.